January 6, 2015

 - We recommend volunteers have a current tetanus inoculation.

-- If, after the orientation, we mutually determine this opportunity is a good fit, you will be asked to fill out a form authorizing the background check based on the type of position for which you are applying.
+- If we mutually determine this opportunity is a good fit, you will be asked to fill out a form authorizing the background check based on the type of position for which you are applying.